Truecoding4life/Quiz-Game/README.md

-# Web APIs Challenge: Code Quiz
+# Web APIs : Code Quiz

 ## DESCRIPTION
 Website design to do timer quizzes and save user information in client-side for later access.